TIBHannover/BacDiveR/.github/ISSUE_TEMPLATE/default.md

+---
+name: default
+about: "Catch-all template for all seasons"
+---

 <!--
 Please start with a brief description what this issue is about.
 Are you reporting a problem, asking a question, requesting a new feature, starting a